thumbnail image

 The Society will have an Honorary President who will be the person who is the Provost of the Selkirk Common Riding Trust at the time of the Society’s Annual General Meeting each year.

-The Society will also have Honorary Vice Presidents who will be people who are or have been Members (and are still alive) who, in the Society’s opinion have served the society well as a member.
+The Society will also have Honorary Vice Presidents who will be a people who are or have been Full Members (and are still alive) and who in the opinion of the Society have served the Society well as Full Member.

 Neither the Honorary President nor Honorary Vice President are part of the Committee unless co-opted for a reason by the Committee.